bblackham/ipsec-vpn-script/README.md

 -------

 At present, the script only supports IPSec/L2TP tunnels with a pre-shared key.
-Certificate-based setups are not support (though probably aren't difficult to adapt for).
+Certificate-based setups are not supported (though probably aren't difficult to adapt for).

 Modify vpn.cfg to suit your VPN.
 This file should be fairly self-explanatory.